 - Are donations made to Victory Life Church tax deductible?
 Yes, contributions made to and for the use of Victory Life Church are tax deductible.

-- How can I ensure my contribution will be deductible on my 2016 tax return?
-The cutoff date for a donation to be counted towards your 2016 tax return is December 31.
+- How can I ensure my contribution will be deductible on my 2020 tax return?
+The cutoff date for a donation to be counted towards your 2020 tax return is December 31.
 If you donate online, any contribution received by 11:59 PM on December 31st would qualify.
 If you mailed a donation to us, the letter must be postmarked with a date of December 31st in order to qualify.

 - Are volunteer services tax deductible?
 No, services provided to a non-profit are not tax deductible.
 However, you may be able to deduct some of the out-of-pocket expenses you paid in giving these services.
-To qualify to deduct your out-of-pocket expense related to your volunteer services, any amount you claim must be unreimbursed, directly connected to your volunteer services, expenses you had only because of the services you gave, and your expenses cannot be personal, living or family expenses.
-For 2016 you can use a “standard mileage rate” of 14 cents per mile to compute your deduction for any miles you drive in performing services for Victory Life Church.
+To qualify to deduct your out-of-pocket expense related to your volunteer services, any amount you claim must be unreimbursed, directly connected to your volunteer services, expenses you had only because of the services you gave, and your expenses cannot be personal, living, or family expenses.
+For 2020 you can use a “standard mileage rate” of 14 cents per mile to compute your deduction for any miles you drive in performing services for Victory Life Church.
 Please be sure to maintain accurate records for your tax return.

 - Are contributions of property tax deductible?
 Generally, contributions of property are tax deductible up to the fair market value of the property at the time the contribution is made.
-However, this deduction cannot exceed 50% of your adjusted gross income (AGI) and in some cases could be subject to 20% or 30% limitations.
+However, this deduction cannot generally exceed 50% of your adjusted gross income (AGI) and in some cases could be subject to 20% or 30% limitations.

 - What records do I need to keep in order to prove that I made a contribution?
-For cash contributions you must keep one of the following.
+For cash contributions, you must keep one of the following.

 - For any donation valued at $250 or more, you must have an acknowledgment from Victory Life Church in order to claim it as a tax-deductible donation.